Mayhem NODB

-Ojay George Miller, better known as Mayhem and Mayhem NODB (commonly stylised as MaYHeM NODB), is a grime MC from Birmingham, England.
+Ojay George Miller, better known as Mayhem and Mayhem NODB (commonly stylised as MaYHeM NODB), is a grime MC from Handsworth, Birmingham, England.
 He is one of the founding members of NODB alongside Deadly.

 Early life

-Mayhem started rapping in primary school and by the time he was 14 he was performing at dances and raves.
+Mayhem was born and raised in Lozells, Birmingham and moved to handsworth as a teen, he started rapping in primary school, by the time he was 14, he was performing at dances and raves.
 He rose to prominence in Birmingham with the song "Pum Pum Punashum".